OpenBAS-Platform/openbas/README.md

 - Scenarios scripting and automatic execution;
 - Documents and files sharing;
 - Statistics, reports and results;
-- Lessons learned process and roadmap follow-up.
+- Lessons learne    d process and roadmap follow-up.

-## Status
+## Status & Bugs

 Currently OpenEx is under heavy development, no release has been published yet.
 The first release will be available on January 2017.
-You can find the product roadmap here: https://projets.luatix.org/OpenEx.
+If you wish to report bugs or ask for new features, you can find the product project management here: https://projects.luatix.org/projects/openex.

 ## Softwares